 Tariffs and benefits of private healthcare

-In the public health system, however, legislation may reduce or cancel benefits depending upon the long-term sustainability of the system i.e. whether there are enough young, healthy people paying into the system to compensate for the older and sicker segments of the population.
+In the public health system, legislation may reduce or cancel benefits depending upon the long-term sustainability of the system i.e. whether there are enough young, healthy people paying into the system to compensate for the older and sicker segments of the population.
 Private insurance guarantees your contractual cover for as long as you remain insured.

-This is a clear advantage of private health insurance.
-Freelancers can start with a basic tariff and change to a more comprehensive tariff later on (subject to the insurer agreeing to any extra coverage – you may have to undergo an examination or declare any pre-existing conditions).
+Freelancers who have a relatively low income can start with a basic tariff and then change to a more comprehensive tariff later on (subject to the insurer agreeing to any extra coverage).

 Going back to statutory health insurance: Is this an option?